anthonya1999/GoodNight/README.md

 The macOS version of GoodNight is out!
 You can currently enter RGB values between 0 and 255 for red, green, and blue values, enable a darkroom mode, and adjust the color temperature of the display.
 It also has Touch Bar support!
 More features will be coming soon.
 You can download the always up-to-date binary distribution release from [here][2].

 ### Installing
-It is crucial that you copy the application to the applications folder on your Mac.
-If you get an error while attempting to open the app, open up terminal, and type in this command:
+It is crucial that you copy the application to the application folder on your Mac.
+If you get an error while opening the app, open up terminal, and type in this command:
 `sudo spctl --master-disable`
 Press return after you enter your password and try again.
 It should open successfully.